-These bricks have higher properties than clay bricks and are very resistant to freeze-melting cycles.
+These bricks have higher properties than clay bricks and they are very resistant to freeze-melting cycles.

 Fly ash bricks are lighter therefore reducing the self-weight of the structures.

-The fly ash bricks have higher fire insulation, higher strength, better joints and the same size for plaster, much less water penetration, no need to be soaked before use in masonry construction.
+These types of bricks have higher fire insulation, higher strength, better joints, and the same size for plaster, much less water penetration, no need to be soaked before use in masonry construction.

 Concrete bricks are constructed using concrete with materials such as cement, sand, coarse aggregates, and water manufactured in several sizes as required.

 These bricks are used for many purposes such as decorative work in buildings, masonry work, etc.

-The following are the properties of bricks that replicate the significance of bricks in a building:
+The following are the properties of bricks that replicate the significance of bricks in a building as follows:

 An excellent high quality brick can have resistance against abrasion.